cloud-fum/cloudy/README.md

 You can use any open source library to generate or decode a JWT token, for example [JWT](https://github.com/golang-jwt/jwt).
 You can also use libraries for popular frameworks such as [Django simple JWT](https://github.com/jazzband/djangorestframework-simplejwt).

-* Minimal functionality that works flawlessly is required, we want small and simple services, not a big and full featured application.
+* Minimal functionality that works flawlessly is required, we want small and simple services, not a big and full featured application, for example sign up and obtain token endpoints for user management service.

 * using diagrams is a good way to document your architecture, using [Google drawings](https://docs.google.com/drawings) or [Ascii flow](https://asciiflow.com/) is recommended.